dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**We are what we repeatedly do.
-Excellence, then, is not an act, but a habit.**
+**As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.**

-Aristotle
+John F. Kennedy